 How can I use the badges to meet the General Education Information Literacy learning objectives at the University at Albany?

 The General Education Information Literacy competency is designed to be met through a student’s major, and each department has developed its own plans for meeting the four General Education competencies (the other three are oral discourse, advanced writing, and critical thinking.)
 However, there is strong alignment between the four badges: Master Evaluator, Producer & Collaborator, Empowered Learner, and Digital Citizen and this competency’s learning objectives.
 Each badge and its associated challenges and quests addresses at least one learning objective associated with UAlbany’s Information Literacy competencies.
-An outline of which badges can be matched to which of the five learning objectives can be found here.
 Departments may want to explore the use of these badges to meet part of the required learning objectives within the major, while students may want to progress through relevant quests and challenges in order to enhance what they are learning in their major.

 How do I learn more?